withjayant/bank-loan-data-insights/README.md

 ### Step 4 — Refresh

-Click **Home → Refresh** — all 4 pages will populate with your data automatically.
+Click **Home → Refresh** — all 3 pages will populate with your data automatically.

+---

+## Implementation Strategy

+- 🎨 Each dashboard is crafted with an **intuitive layout** to ensure seamless navigation and interaction
+- 🔄 Integrated with **real-time data** for up-to-the-minute analysis and decision-making
+- 💬 Incorporates **user feedback mechanisms** to continually refine and enhance dashboard functionalities

 ---